This article was updated July 13, 2022.

 Like many gay resort destinations, P-Town is a compact and mostly walkable city so if you stay in the center of town, you won’t need a car and probably won’t want one either.
 If you’re staying out of the center, you should consider renting a bike as the town is very bike-friendly and there are great bike paths just outside of the city that lead to the local beaches and hiking trails.

-Provincetown Gay Hotels
+Gay Hotels in Provincetown

 When booking your trip to P-Town, you’ll find no shortage of gay and gay-friendly accommodation options ranging from hotels, guesthouses, apartments and campgrounds.
 There's a big variety of beach accommodations in Cape Cod and you’ll quickly realize that it is the gay guest house or B&B that P-Town is known for and you’ll find more than 40 different places to choose from.
 Here's a quick highlight of several different property types you'll find in town.